Aetherinox/obsidian-dataview-snippets/Snippets/Page Cloud 1/README.md

 <br />

 To limit the font weight sizes used, edit the two properties below.
-The lower the value, the thinner the tag.
+The lower the value, the thinner the page name.
 Higher numbers will display more bold text.
 This setting also plays a role in the [Font Size](#font-size)

 ```javascript
 const weightBacklinks = 0.1;